andywillcock/find-political-donors/README.md

 #### medianvals_by_zip.py

-Once the data is extracted and checked I decided that in order to calculate the running median, count, and total I should store the donation amounts in a dictionary with the format {cmte_id:{zip_code:[donation amounts]}.
-This allows each donation amount to be attributed to the appropriate cmte_id and zipcode and then the new median, count, and total to be calculated and output as a new row in the output file.
+Once the data is extracted and checked I decided that in order to calculate the running median, count, and total I should store the donation amounts for each cmte_id/zip_code in a dictionary with the format {cmte_id:{zip_code:[donation amounts]}.
+This allows each donation amount to be attributed to the appropriate cmte_id and zipcode.
+The new median, count, and total are then calculated each time a new line of data is read.
+The new output table is then written out to the user-specified output file.

 #### medianvals_by_date.py

 The approach for medianvals_by_date was similar to medianvals_by_zip.
-Using a similarly structure dictionary - {cmte_id:{transaction_date:[donation amounts]} - the median value, total number of donations, and total amount of the donations for each cmte_id and date were calculated each time a new row of data was read in.
-One row for each cmte_id and date is written out to the output file.
+Using a similarly structure dictionary - {cmte_id:{transaction_date:[donation amounts]} - the median value, total number of donations, and total amount of the donations for each cmte_id and date are calculated each time a new row of data is read in.
+One row for each cmte_id and date is written out to the user-specified output file.

+### Run Instructions

+Using the run.sh from the project root directory will run both medianvals_by_zip.py and medianvals_by_date.py using the ~/find_political_donors/input/itcont.txt file as input and writing the results out to the ~/find_political_donors/output folder.

+From the command line the scripts can be run using:

+python ./src/medianvals_by_zip.py input_file output_file
+or
+python ./src/medianvals_by_date.py input_file output_file>

+Either script can also be called without any arguments to see the usage message

 ### Dependencies